AI Advantage Framework: Step 2

 What people ask before they start

-They often fail because teams underestimate document variability, design for demos instead of production reliability, skip validation, and treat extraction as the finish line instead of one step in a broader operating workflow.
+They often fail because teams underestimate document variability, design for demos instead of production reliability, skip validation, and treat extraction or cleanup as the finish line instead of one step in a broader operating workflow.